-The Working Group understands that the creation of specific human rights bodies is an important step in the consolidation of peace in Bosnia and Herzegovina since respect for human rights is the cornerstone of the Dayton and Washington peace agreements.
+The Commission understands that the creation of specific human rights bodies is an important step in the consolidation of peace in Bosnia and Herzegovina.
+Respect for human rights is the cornerstone of the Dayton and Washington peace agreements.
+However, duplication should be avoided since it may be detrimental to the effectiveness of human rights protection.
+In particular, it may be advisable to proceed with amendments of the entities' Constitutions where the creation of specific human rights bodies may appear unnecessary from a legal point of view.